 - Soft-Tissue Sarcoma - A malignant fast growing tumor that is locally invasive

-Here at Vets @ Acacia Gardens your pets comfort is our priority, your pet will receive pain relief before and after the procedure as well as 3 days of anti-inflammatories to keep them as happy as possible
+Here at Vets @ Acacia Gardens your pets comfort is our priority, your pet will receive pain relief before and after the procedure as well as anti-inflammatories to keep them comfortable.

 Complicated soft-tissue surgeries, such as those needing extensive reconstruction or follow-up radiation treatment for malignant tumors, will sometimes need to be referred to a specialist surgeon.
 Our veterinarians will assess each case individually and provide the best advice for you and your pet.